Siphon880gh/boilerplate-agile-ai-saas/Readme.md

 Let's say the Agile cofounder team likes the modular demo's.
 And the team has agreed on the user flow.

 It's time to create the app where the user can navigate from one page to another page.
-We build onto the Snapshot 1 files by adding more files.
+We build onto the Snapshot 1 files by adding more files with the main goal of connecting all the demo's with each other as modules that flow from point A to point Z.

 ### Menu